canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 ##### Job Satisfaction

-OSS can as well increase the satisfaction of employees supporting OSS solutions:
+OSS can as well increase the satisfaction of employees supporting OSS solutions (stats and quote):

 - More learning opportunities as they have access to everything running under the hood;
 - The positive feeling that they contribute to something bigger than themselves through OSS contributions (source code fixes, bug reports, documentation updates, etc.); and